Fankyzene/the-git-rocks/README.md

-# The git is actually rockinga
+# The git is actually rocking